Why are My Hardwood Floors Suddenly Slippery

 2. Proper footwear: Encourage family members and guests to wear non-slip socks or shoes when walking on your hardwood floors.
 Avoid footwear with hard soles or high heels that can cause scuff marks and increase the risk of slipping.

 3. Area rugs and mats: Place area rugs or mats in high-traffic areas, such as entryways or kitchen sink areas, to provide additional traction.
-Ensure these rugs are properly secured to prevent slipping.
+Ensure these rugs are properly secured with non-slip pads to prevent them from becoming a slip risk themselves.

 4. Regular maintenance: Keep an eye out for any signs of wear and tear on your hardwood floors.
 Promptly repair any damaged areas to maintain the overall integrity of your flooring.